Share This Story

 The most valuable businesses run, grow, and sell on the strength of their systems — not the memory of their people.

-Deanne Kelleher, founder of KAOS Group, builds and implements the behind-the-scenes systems that turn tribal knowledge into scalable, transferable operations — recovering time, recapturing revenue, and freeing businesses to grow, scale, or sell on their own terms.
+Deanne Kelleher, Founder and Principal of KAOS Group, builds and implements the behind-the-scenes systems that turn operational complexity into scalable, transferable operations – recovering time, recapturing revenue, and freeing businesses to grow, scale, or sell on their own terms.

 Organize.
 Optimize.
 Profit.